Podium Browser FAQ

 There are 850 free components.

 Podium Browser installs automatically with SU Podium V2.5.
 Podium Browser does include a limited selection of approximately 850 SketchUp components that are free to use for anyone who installs SU Podium or installs the stand alone Podium Browser extension without SU Podium.
+For the free items, click on Show Only Free Files and scroll thru each category.

 However, the majority of the Podium Browser library is paid premium content, and users are required to purchase a license in order to access it.
-The Podium Browser license is $79.00 USD, includes 20,000 SketchUp components including render-ready 3D light fixtures, household items, 3D assembilies, furniture, Podium materials, 3D plants and trees, 3D cars and much more.
+The Podium Browser license is $79.00 USD, includes 20,000 SketchUp components including render-ready 3D light fixtures, household items, 3D assemblies, furniture, Podium materials, 3D plants and trees, 3D cars and much more.

 If you need to buy a license, you can purchase Podium Browser here.